-Dr McDonald treated blind and fully sighted patients in 1988; both groups were treated for near sightedness.
+Dr McDonald treated fully sighted patients in 1988 for near sightedness.
 In 1993, she performed the world's first excimer laser surgeries for far sightedness.

 In 1999 Dr McDonald performed the world's first Summit/Autonomous wavefront-based excimer laser surgeries; these cases were also the first wavefront-based laser surgeries in the U.S. This breakthrough is considered the first step on the road to "super-normal" vision.
 That is the routine attainment of better-than 20|20 uncorrected vision with minimal aberrations and much improved night vision.
 Dr McDonald was the first North American surgeon to perform Epi-LASIK in September 2003.

 Dr McDonald is the Cornea/refractive/anterior segment specialist, Ophthalmic Consultants of Long Island, Lynbrook, NY.